 Democratization, Inequality, and Risk Premia

 Periods of democratization exhibit economically large spikes in risk premia.
-Using a panel data set covering 57 countries over 200 years, I show that during periods of democratization, the equity premium and corporate credit spreads are significantly elevated, despite little to no effect on aggregate consumption and dividends.
-Further, I use a quasi-natural experiment coming from a shift in Catholic church attitudes toward democracy and show that this change was associated with a large increase in average excess returns for majority Catholic and autocratic countries.
-Finally, I show that these results can be rationalized through a standard political economy model in which the wealthiest segments of society are negatively impacted by the consolidation of democracy.
-These results are key to understanding how political institutions and the distribution of wealth and political power influence asset returns.
+In a panel data set covering 85 countries over 200 years, several proxies for risk premia are significantly elevated during periods of democratization, despite little to no effect on aggregate consumption and dividends.
+This result is explained in an asset pricing model in which wealthy asset market participants must redistribute their income if democracy consolidates.
+Finally, in a quasi-natural experiment emanating from a shift in Catholic church doctrine in support of democracy in 1963, average returns were significantly higher for majority Catholic autocracies relative to control countries in a triple difference-in-differences framework.
+These results are key to understanding how political institutions and the distribution of economic and political power influence asset returns.

-Keywords: Democracy, Equity Premium, Credit Spreads, Democratization, Inequality, Political Institutions, Catholic Church
+Keywords: Risk Premia, Democratization, Inequality, Political Institutions, Catholic Church

 Suggested Citation: Suggested Citation